-Varicose veins are gnarled, enlarged veins.
+Varicose veins are enlarged, dilated veins.
 Any vein may become varicose, but the veins most commonly affected are those in your legs and feet.
-That’s because standing and walking upright increases the pressure in the veins of your lower body.
+That’s because standing increases the pressure in the veins of your lower body.

-For many people, varicose veins and spider veins — a common, mild variation of varicose veins — are simply a cosmetic concern.
-For other people, varicose veins can cause aching pain and discomfort.
-Sometimes varicose veins lead to more-serious problems.
+For many people, varicose veins and thread veins- a common, mild variation of varicose veins- are simply a cosmetic concern.
+For other people, varicose veins can cause aching pain and discomfort and lead to varicose eczema and varicose ulcers.

-- Veins that are dark purple or blue in colour
+- Prominent veins that are dark purple or blue in colour

 - Veins that appear twisted and bulging; often like cords on your legs